uipath-certification/uipath-certification.github.io/_posts/2021-04-09-ipo-uipath-stock-price-value.md

 #### Bloomberg UiPath IPO Insights

 Number three again for the second consecutive year on the Forbes cloud, a 102,020.
-And in December 17th, 2020 Bloomberg Bloomberg reported that UiPath filed confidentially for an initial public offering, which is why we're talking about the, the, the company and the, and the potential stock.
+And in December 17th, 2020 <a href="https://www.bloomberg.com/profile/company/1506427D:US">Bloomberg reported UiPath</a> filed confidentially for an initial public offering, which is why we're talking about the, the, the company and the, and the potential stock.
 Cause it might be something that we could look into as an investment for a portfolio.

 Now funding.
 I won't focus too much on the earlier years up here, but it is important to realize this is fairly new.
 February 1st, 2021 UiPath raised $750 million in series F funding at a post-money valuation of $35 billion.
 Now.
 They originally was in the, I think $20 billion range now 35 billion, like a lot of these IPOs, they get higher and higher and higher.

 So this is getting pretty expensive.
 And when you look at, you know, the price to sales ratios and things like that, but they are best of breed.
 There are a few other companies that compete.
 I think you'll see more and more businesses get into this space.
 I'm going to show you what I mean here in a second.

 So this is older information and it talks about that they are valued at $20 billion.
-As I mentioned, you can see right here.
-CNBC reported that the company had 360 million in annual revenue at the time with more than 6,300 customers.
+As I mentioned, you can see right here. <a href="https://www.cnbc.com/2021/03/26/uipath-files-s-1-for-ipo.html">CNBC reported UiPath</a> had 360 million in annual revenue at the time with more than 6,300 customers.
 So you can see it grew from 5,000 to 6,300.
 And customers include Amazon and Verizon, which I think is pretty important.

 UI pass AI automation platform yeah.
 Is meant to automate millions of repetitive mind-numbing tasks for businesses and governments.
 All over the world, improving productivity, customer experience and employee job satisfaction.
 Very well said.
 Gardner expects worldwide robotic process automation, RPA software revenue to reach about $2 billion this year.